Don't Be Cruel: Personnel

-Certifications
+Certifications and sales

 The Beatles versions

 According to author Mark Lewisohn in The Complete Beatles Chronicles (p.
-362) the Beatles performed it live from about 1959 to 1961, though no recording is known to survive.
-The band did record a laid-back version during the massive 1969 Get Back sessions, but it has never been released.
+362) the Beatles performed "Don't Be Cruel" live from about 1959 to 1961, though no recording is known to survive.
+The band did record a laid-back version during the massive 1969 Get Back sessions, but it has never been officially released.
 However ex-Beatles John Lennon, Ringo Starr, Pete Best and Lennon's former bandmembers the Quarrymen as well as Tony Sheridan all later recorded versions of it.